mwszekely/rollup-plugin-chunk-workers/README.md

 # rollup-plugin-chunk-workers

-🍣 A Rollup plugin that will take an expression such as `new Worker(...)` and `[worklet].addModule(...)` and bundle that into a separate chunk whose URL is referenced instead, including all of its dependencies as a separate chunk would.
+🍣 A Rollup plugin that will take an expression such as `new Worker(...)` or `[worklet].addModule(...)` and bundle that into a separate chunk whose URL is referenced instead, including all of its dependencies as a separate chunk would.

 When using Typescript, as usual you'll probably want to use paths like `"./worker.js"` instead of ~~`"./worker.ts"`~~, unless you wanted your generated chunk's filename to end with `.ts` (which is fine, and can be mitigated with the `transformPath` option).